 Nope.
 It’s one of the most complicated things we as a species do.
 Like many things worth doing well, it takes a lot of brain power and concentration.

-To free yourself from the false assumption that good writing just “happens”, remember not to mix up writing, the medium of human communication, with writing, the skill, craft, and way to make money.
+To free yourself from the false assumption that good writing just “happens”, remember not to mix up writing, the medium of human communication, with writing, the skill, craft, and a way to make money.

 Most of us can fill out paperwork and message our friends and family, but not all of us know what words to avoid when de-escalating a conflict, or how to write an engaging story.